IntersectMBO/plutus/plutus-benchmark/README.md

      The difference is that `cabal run` runs the benchmarks with the working directory set to the shell's current working directory, but `cabal bench` sets the working directory to the `plutus-benchmark` directory.
-Stack also uses the benchmark directory for its wokring directory; there doesn't seem to be any way to get it to use any other directory.
+Stack uses the benchmark directory for its working directory; there doesn't seem to be any way to get it to use any other directory.

    * By default, the benchmarks are run for a minimum of **60 seconds each** in order to get a statistically reasonable number of executions.
 You can change this with Criterion's `-L` option.